 Intuitively, the skimming property says that higher value consumers pay a higher (or at least equal) price compared to consumers with a lower valuation.
-In real markets, this phenomenon is widely observed.\footnote{In experimental economics this is tested via screening techniques.}

 \citet{ausubel1989reputation} define two special types of SPNE that are \textit{Markovian} in the sense that they depend only on the most recent information available.
 A SPNE is a \textit{weak-Markov} equilibrium if consumers' accept/reject decisions depend only on the current price and period.
 A SPNE is a \textit{strong-Markov} equilibrium if, in addition to the weak Markov property, the duropolist conditions her strategy only on the payoff-relevant part of the history.
 In the infinite horizon case, this is the set of remaining consumers.
 In the finite horizon case, it may depend on the number of periods left as well.
-When consumers are non-atomic, such equilibria only exist when the Weak-Markov property is satisfied and $\kappa(\mu_t,t)$ is strictly increasing \citep{fudenberg1985}.
+When consumers are non-atomic, such equilibria only exist when the Weak-Markov property is satisfied and $= \kappa(\mu_t,t):= \kappa(h_t,\mu_t,t) $ (since consumers' accept/reject decisions do not depend on the price history) is strictly increasing in $\mu_t$ \citep{fudenberg1985}.
 In the atomic case, we can obtain strong-Markov equilibria even if $\kappa$ is constant over an interval.